Understanding Tenant Eviction in Belgium (2025)

 Legal Foundations of Eviction

 In Belgium, tenant eviction is governed by strict rules aimed at protecting the rights of both parties.
-This procedure is mainly regulated by the tenancy law, integrated into the Belgian Judicial Code and the Law of February 6, 1991 on the tenancy of buildings intended for lease.
+This procedure is mainly regulated by the tenancy law, integrated into the Belgian Judicial Code (articles 1344bis to 1344septies) and the Law of February 6, 1991 on the tenancy of buildings intended for lease.
 It is crucial to understand that eviction cannot be arbitrarily carried out by the landlord and must follow specific steps.

 Reasons for Eviction